ND Australia is bringing together the nation's leading universities, hospitals and regional clinics to facilitate clinical trials acrss the country.

-By bringing together the nation's leading hospitals and their regional clinics, we want to establish a national pipeline for evaluating new therapies.
-Informed by evidence-based research, our aim is to quickly and efficiently deliver real answers about what supports work, when these supports need to be given, and for which people they are best for.
+Informed by evidence-based research, we aim to quickly and efficiently deliver real answers about what supports work, when these supports need to be given, and for which people they are best for.

-ND Australia is an endorsed member of the Australian Clinical Trials Alliance (ACTA) that supports quality, investigator- initiated trials in the Australian health system.
+ND Australia is an endorsed member of the Australian Clinical Trials Alliance (ACTA), a national peak body which supports quality, sponsored and investigator-initiated trials in the Australian health system.

 Neurodevelopment Clinical Trials